 This year Sandra is using some of the almost-ripe ones to prepare a Chinese snack using salt, sugar, and dried plum powder.

+I harvested our first cabbage today, it wouldn't fit in Sandra's basket; weighed in at 9 pounds 14 ounces.
+That's a lot of cole slaw.
 You can tell from the leaves that we don't use pesticides, we try to be as "organic" as possible and actively compost throughout the year.
 We started the soil prep this year by digging in 300 pounds of steer manure; any volunteers for next year's prep work?

 The tomatoes are almost ready to start turning color, the Japanese pumpkins and yellow squash are bearing as are the English and Chinese cucumbers.
 Our attempt at growing Sz Gua (loufa) and Dong Gua (winter melon) appear to be successful as both are blooming and preparing to set fruit.
 We are excited about the first fruit appearing on the ground cherries too.